docker/docs/docker-for-azure/deploy.md

     docker service create --with-registry-auth user/private-repo
     ...

-This will cause swarm to cache and use the cached registry credentials when creating containers for the service.
+This causes swarm to cache and use the cached registry credentials when creating containers for the service.